Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2026-08-25-Bounded_Unbounded_state.md

     centre.

-You might be wondering: **Are these two states fundamentally different?** I believe the answer is no -- They both represent the same bonding state!
-As we all know, if we stretch a bond from its equilibrium distance to inifity, the "bond breaking" point cannot be strictly defined as their transition is continuous and smooth.
+You might be wondering: **Are these two states fundamentally different?** I believe the answer is no -- They both represent the same bonding state, and if we stretch a bond from its equilibrium distance to inifity, we cannot pin point a specific"bond breaking" point because at the DFT level, the transition is continuous and smooth.
 Here, we see that the same smooth transition between "bounded" and "unbounded" states because they are a consequence of the same "bond breaking" process.